 Local residents registered as living in the neighbourhoods of La Salut, Vallcarca i els Penitents, El Coll, Can Baró, Baix Guinardó and El Carmel also have the right to apply for a free-access card.
-They can apply for the card by calling 010, via the municipal website or in person, at the Citizen Help and Information Offices in Gràcia and Horta-Guinardó.
+They can apply for the card by calling 010 or via the municipal website.

 Children from schools located inside the park and in its immediate surroundings —Baldiri Reixac, Reina Elisenda, Cor de Maria, Jesuïtes de Gràcia, Petit Virolai, Turó del Cargol and Escola Montseny— are entitled to free access.

 Access points are regulated the whole time.
-However, the early morning time bands (6:00 to 9:30 h) and the evening ones (18:00 to 23:00 h) are reserved for citizens.
+However, the early morning time bands (7:00 to 9:30 h) and the evening ones (18:00 to 23:00 h) are reserved for citizens (currently 20h).
 Between 9:30 and 18:00 h, access is shared between citizens and visitors.
 To make this possible, there are a total of 9 entries: four meant only for neighbors and citizens, four for visitors and citizens and one exit point located at carrer Olot.

 Antoni Gaudí, world heritage